DivyaSriThatikonda/SQL-Queries-Collection/README.md

 PNAME: Name of the student,
 INSTITUTE: Institute where the student studies,
 COURSE: Course name,
-COURSE_FEE: Fee for the course
+COURSE_FEE: Fee for the course.

 # Programmer Table
 Columns: